Contents

 • VIP customers (you decide who counts)

-Success Story: Sennheiser cut response times by 61% while ticket volumes climbed 24%, by combining AI-powered templates, smart routing, and a centralized customer view.
+Success Story: Sennheiser cut response times by 61% while ticket volumes climbed 24%, by combining AI-powered templates, smart routing, and a centralised customer view.
+Worth a caveat: Sennheiser is a large, multi-region operation, so that figure reflects how much volume there was to absorb; a smaller shop wouldn’t see the same percentage swing, though the direction holds.

 Your action plan:

 1. Start with WISMO.
-Highest volume.
-Easiest to nail.
-Hours back per agent, per day, immediately.
+Highest volume, easiest to nail, immediate time back per agent.

-2. Centralize next.
+2. Centralise next.
 Move every channel into one inbox before adding more automation.
-AI without context is just a faster way to get answers wrong.

 3. Layer in sentiment routing.
 Stop letting your most upset customers wait at the back of the queue.